rnett/krosstalk/README.md

 # Overview

-Krosstalk works by registering any methods annotated with `@KrosstalkMethod` with the class specified in the annotation, which must be an `object` that extends `Krosstalk` (refered to as the Krosstalk object).
+Krosstalk works by registering any methods annotated with `@KrosstalkMethod` with the class specified in the annotation, which must be an `object` that extends `Krosstalk` (referred to as the Krosstalk object).
 Client methods (which must have a body of `krosstalkCall()`) will then have their bodies replaced with a call to the Krosstalk object, which will use the client handler to send a request and return the response).
 Registering the server Krosstalk with your server implementation (using a server plugin) will then cause incoming requests to be handled by the Krosstalk object, which will call the requested method and respond with the returned value.